What is Agile Marketing & How to Use it for Your Business

 - you change your priorities midweek regularly, you’re not agile.

-Agile is a term that comes from the software development world, describing a methodology for identifying work to be done, tasking it and seeing that the work gets accomplished.
-Agile marketing uses a similar methodology but, of course, on marketing tasks and strategies.
+Agile is a term that comes from the software development world, describing a methodology for identifying work to be done, tasking it and seeing that the work gets accomplished while having the flexibility to adjust to changes as they arise.
+Agile marketing uses a similar methodology but, of course, focuses on marketing tasks and strategies.

 It’s pretty simple.